 The Company's Registration Statement on Form S-1, as amended (Reg.
 No. 333-252671), was declared effective by the U.S. Securities and Exchange Commission (the "SEC") on March 23, 2021.
 The registration statement registered the securities offered in the Company's initial public offering ("IPO").
 In the IPO, the Company sold 9,775,000 shares of common stock at a price to the public of \$5.00 per share, including the full exercise of the underwriters' option to purchase additional shares.
 The IPO closed on March 25, 2021 and the underwriters exercised their overallotment option as of March 25, 2021, as a result of which the Company raised net proceeds of \$44.3 million after deducting \$3.3 million in underwriting discounts, commissions, and expenses and \$1.3 million in offering expenses paid by the Company.
 National Securities Corporation ("NSC") was the underwriter for the IPO, and also received a warrant related to the IPO, which is discussed in Note 10.
-No portion of the net proceeds from the IPO were used for payments made by the Company to its directors or officers or persons owning ten percent or more of its common stock or to their associates, or to the Company's affiliates, other than payments in the ordinary course of business to officers for salaries and to nonemployee directors as compensation for board or board committee service.
+No portion of the net proceeds from the IPO were used for payments made by the Company to its directors or officers or persons owning ten percent or more of its common stock or to their associates, or to the Company's affiliates, other than payments in the ordinary course of business to officers for salaries and to nonemployee directors as compensation for board committee service.

 The Company has incurred losses from operations and has generated negative cash flows from operating activities since inception.
 The Company expects to continue to incur net losses for the foreseeable future as it continues the development of its technology.
 The Company's ultimate success depends on the outcome of its research and development and commercialization activities, for which it expects to incur additional losses in the future.
-Through March 31, 2022, the Company has relied primarily on the proceeds from equity offerings to finance its operations.
+Through September 30, 2022, the Company has relied primarily on the proceeds from equity offerings to finance its operations.
+Through September 30, 2022, the Company has received proceeds of approximately \$1.9 million from an at-the-market issuance program, and an aggregate offering price amount of approximately \$48 million remains available to be issued.
+(See Note 9.)
 The Company expects to require additional financing to fund its future planned operations, including research and development and commercialization of its products.
 The Company will likely raise additional capital through the issuance of equity, borrowings, or strategic alliances with partner companies.
 However, if such financing is not available at adequate levels, the Company would need to reevaluate its operating plans.